antoniopgs/Liber/README.md

 There are many technologies like Seacreate and OTEC generators.
 They may seem like good options, but they are unproven or immature at best.
 It will be better to found Liber with simpler, more proven technologies, and let Liber's freedom generate these new ideas with time.
 Unless the process is simplified, no private funding will ever be received.
 Better to start small and grow, than to dream too big and fail.
-By reading Patri Freidman's Practical Guide to Seasteading, one can conclude that the main reason for failure are:
+By reading Patri Freidman's Practical Guide to Seasteading, one can conclude that the main reasons for failure are:
  - Unrealistic Ambitions and Over-Complication.
- - Bad Location choice
+ - Bad Location Choice

 ## Location
 - Stability (Calm Waters, Low Winds, No Hurricanes/Tornadoes/Cyclones/Typhoons)